League of Nations mandate: Later history

-After the United Nations was founded in 1945 and the League of Nations was disbanded, all but one of the mandated territories became United Nations trust territories, a roughly equivalent status.
-In each case, the colonial power that held the mandate on each territory became the administering power of the trusteeship, except that of the Empire of Japan, which had been defeated in World War II, lost its mandate over the South Pacific islands, which became a "strategic trust territory" known as the Trust Territory of the Pacific Islands under U.S. administration.
+After the United Nations was founded in 1945, the League of Nations was disbanded; all but one of the mandated territories became United Nations trust territories, a roughly equivalent status.
+In each case, the colonial power that held the mandate on each territory became the administering power of the trusteeship, except the Empire of Japan, which, having been defeated in World War II, lost its mandate over the South Pacific islands.
+These islands became a "strategic trust territory" under U.S. administration known as the Trust Territory of the Pacific Islands.

-The sole exception to the transformation of the League of Nations mandates into UN trusteeships was that of South Africa and its mandated territory South West Africa.
-Rather than placing South West Africa under trusteeship like other former mandates, South Africa proposed annexation, a proposition rejected by the UN General Assembly.
-Despite South Africa's resistance, the International Court of Justice affirmed that South Africa continued to have international obligations regarding the South West Africa mandate.
+The sole exception to the transformation of the League of Nations mandates into UN trusteeships was South Africa and its mandated territory, South West Africa.
+Rather than placing South West Africa under trusteeship, as with other former mandates, South Africa proposed annexation, a proposition rejected by the UN General Assembly.
+Despite South Africa's resistance, the International Court of Justice affirmed that South Africa remained subject to international obligations under the South West Africa mandate.
 Eventually, in 1990, the mandated territory, now Namibia, gained independence, culminating from the Tripartite Accords and the resolution of the South African Border War — a prolonged guerrilla conflict against the apartheid regime that lasted from 1966 until 1990.

-Nearly all the former League of Nations mandates had become sovereign states by 1990, including all of the former UN trust territories with the exception of a few successor entities of the gradually dismembered Trust Territory of the Pacific Islands (formerly Japan's South Pacific Trust Mandate).
-These exceptions include the Northern Mariana Islands which is a commonwealth in political union with the U.S. with the status of unincorporated organised territory.
-The Northern Mariana Islands does elect its own governor to serve as territorial head of government, but it remains a U.S. territory with its head of state being the President of the United States and federal funds to the commonwealth administered by the Office of Insular Affairs of the U.S. Department of the Interior.
+Nearly all the former League of Nations mandates had become sovereign states by 1990, including all of the former UN trust territories except a few successor entities of the gradually dismembered Trust Territory of the Pacific Islands (formerly Japan's South Pacific Trust Mandate).
+These exceptions include the Northern Mariana Islands, which is a commonwealth in political union with the U.S., with the status of unincorporated organised territory.
+The Northern Mariana Islands elects its own governor to serve as territorial head of government.
+Still, it remains a U.S. territory with its head of state being the President of the United States and federal funds to the commonwealth administered by the Office of Insular Affairs of the U.S. Department of the Interior.

 Remnant Micronesia and the Marshall Islands, the heirs of the last territories of the Trust, attained final independence on 22 December 1990.
-(The UN Security Council ratified termination of trusteeship, effectively dissolving trusteeship status, on 10 July 1987.)
-The Republic of Palau, split off from the Federated States of Micronesia, became the last to effectively gain its independence, on 1 October 1994.
+(The UN Security Council ratified the termination of trusteeship, effectively dissolving the trusteeship status, on 10 July 1987.)
+The Republic of Palau, split off from the Federated States of Micronesia, became the last to gain its independence effectively, on 1 October 1994.